-18Ethnic minorities are more likely to live in 'overcrowded' housing as well as multigenerational households; 30% of Bangladeshi households and 15% of black African households are overcrowded (where there are more people than bedrooms), compared to 2% of white British households.
+Ethnic minorities are more likely to live in 'overcrowded' housing as well as multigenerational households; 30% of Bangladeshi households and 15% of black African households are overcrowded (where there are more people than bedrooms), compared to 2% of white British households.

-SISG support for self-isolation - £500 grant - to help anyone earning the equivalent of the real living wage or less to get through a period of isolation, including secondary contacts, mitigates the economic impact for BAME people in low-paid or insecure work.
+SISG support for staying at home from 1 May 2022 remained available to anyone earning the equivalent of the real living wage or less to get through a period of staying at home, this helped to mitigate the economic impact for BAME people in low-paid or insecure work.

-In addition, the economic and social challenges faced by these groups - a higher likelihood of falling into poverty, an increased chance of being in a job that may bring workers into contact with COVID-19, the Self-Isolation Support Grant can mitigate the cost to workers from these backgrounds, who may be on lower incomes and below the real living wage, by providing targeted support to get them through a period of isolation.
-In addition, the assistance provided by the Local Self-Isolation Assistance Service enables the provision of vital support such as food and essential medicine delivery.
+In addition, the economic and social challenges faced by these groups - a higher likelihood of falling into poverty, an increased chance of being in a job that may bring workers into contact with Covid-19, the SISG can mitigate the cost to workers from these backgrounds, who may be on lower incomes and below the real living wage, by providing targeted support to get them through a period of isolation.
+In addition, the